 Height Reach - 1 Story

-One of the cons of relying on the Equipter to be your shingle lift is that the RB4000 only lifts one story.
-If the roof is more than 1 story high, then the Equipter may not be able to reach the eve of the roof.
-Although it can still help in transporting the shingles around the jobsite with its driving capabilities.
+One of the cons of relying on the Equipter to be your shingle lift is that the RB4000 only lifts up to one story.
+If the roof is more than one story high, the Equipter may not be able to reach the eve of the roof.
+However, it can transport the shingles around the job site with its driving capabilities.

 Pros for the Shingle Elevator